 It’s been cold in Paris, and even though spring is right around the corner, it definitely still feels like winter.
 As a result, I’ve been craving my favorite comfort dish: pumpkin soup.
 A few years ago, I tasted the pumpkin soup from Christian Constant’s kitchen and it comes to mind every time I want some cozy food to take away the chill.
-Recently, I had lunch at Philippe Excoffier’s eponymous restaurant on rue de l’Exposition in the 7th arrondissement (where we will soon be offering exclusive gourmet cooking classes!), and he kindly shared his easy-to-make recipe for pumpkin soup.
+Recently, I had lunch at Philippe Excoffier’s eponymous restaurant on rue de l’Exposition in the 7th arrondissement, and he kindly shared his easy-to-make recipe for pumpkin soup.
 The photo above is how this lovely soup was served at the American Embassy in Paris for a special Thanksgiving day meal when he was head chef there.

 While at the restaurant, I had a chance to flip through his beautiful cookbook Elegant Entertaining: Seasonal Recipes from the American Ambassador’s Residence in Paris.
 You will drool at the beauty of the Haussmann-era embassy and the delicious recipes!
 Here’s one for you to try at home: Philippe Excoffier’s delicious pumpkin soup!
 What makes the flavor so divine are the shallots and garlic, a good complement to naturally sweet pumpkin.
 The soup is extra special when prepared from a fresh pumpkin, but if you are short on time, canned pumpkin purée will work out great as well!

 Philippe Excoffier’s Easy Pumpkin Soup – Potage de Potiron

 - Cook Time: 20 min

 - Total Time: 35 min (when using canned pumpkin purée)

 3 cloves of garlic